gnarayan/WDmodel/README.rst

 If you elect to use your system python, or some other distribution, skip ahead to step3_.

-a) To install with miniconda/anaconda, follow instructions `here <https://conda.io/docs/install/quick.html#linux-miniconda-install>`__
+1. To install with miniconda/anaconda, follow instructions `here <https://conda.io/docs/install/quick.html#linux-miniconda-install>`__

 **Make sure you added the conda/bin dir to your path!**

-b) Edit your condarc to have channels for all the packages.
+2. Edit your condarc to have channels for all the packages.

 We've included an example version which you can copy to your home directory, else edit your own appropriately.
 Note that in an ideal world, the same package